Queries with Window Functions

 In

-again must yield a non-null, non-negative integer, and the option means that the frame starts or ends the specified number of peer groups before or after the current row's peer group, where a peer group is a set of rows that are equivalent in theORDER BY
+GROUPSmode, the<offset>again must yield a non-null, non-negative integer, and the option means that the frame starts or ends the specified number of peer groups before or after the current row's peer group, where a peer group is a set of rows that are equivalent in theORDER BYordering.
+(There must be anORDER BYclause in the window definition to useGROUPSmode). -

 In